basierend auf Bewertungen

 In order to turn a healthy cell into a cancer cell, various stages must be passed through - and medicinal mushrooms can intervene effectively at each of these stages:

-DNA damage, e.g. Triggered by infections, inflammation, toxins, radiation, etc., must first trigger certain mutations that prevent the cell from activating the suicide program, known as apoptosis.
-As the process progresses, the cell's metabolism is changed and switches to anaerobic lactic acid metabolism.
+DNA damage, for example caused by infections, inflammation, toxins, radiation, etc., must first trigger certain mutations that prevent the cell from activating the suicide program, known as apoptosis.
+As the process progresses, the cell's metabolism is then changed and switches to anaerobic lactic acid metabolism.
 The cancer cell begins to grow uncontrollably.
-Normally the body has built-in “brakes” for this uncontrolled growth, but these brakes are also bypassed.
-At this point there is a small, degenerated tumor cell, about 1 mm in size.
-Almost every person has this so-called after a certain age.
-Microtumors within themselves.
-And the point at which this microtumor develops into a malignant cancerous tumor is a process called angiogenesis: the tumor sends out messenger substances and encourages the body to form blood vessels from pre-existing blood vessels to supply it with oxygen and nutrients.
-The tumor can then continue to grow and form metastases through the blood in the body.
+Normally, the body has built-in "brakes" for this uncontrolled growth, but these brakes are also bypassed.
+At this point, a small, degenerated tumor cell is present, about 1 mm in size.
+Almost everyone has these so-called microtumors within them from a certain age.
+And the point at which this microtumor turns into a malignant cancerous tumor is a process called angiogenesis: the tumor sends out messenger substances and encourages the body to form blood vessels from pre-existing blood vessels in order to supply it with oxygen and nutrients.
+The tumor can then continue to grow and form metastases via the blood in the body.

-Every day approx. 20 tumor cells in the body, but i.dR recognized and eliminated by our immune system.
+Every day, around 20 tumor cells develop in the body, but they are usually recognized and eliminated by our immune system.
 An intact, strong immune system is therefore a crucial factor in cancer prevention.

 How can medicinal mushrooms help in prevention and therapy?

-Mushrooms actively protect cells from environmental toxins, viruses, radiation, etc., but also cause the immune system to recognize and eliminate degenerated cells more quickly.
-They also have an influence on the power plants of our cells, the so-called mitochondria, and can help ensure that the metabolism does not go into an anaerobic state, where it only ferments and no longer produces energy properly.
+Fungi actively protect cells from environmental toxins, viruses, radiation, etc., but also ensure that the immune system recognizes and eliminates degenerated cells more quickly.
+They also influence the power plants of our cells, the so-called mitochondria, and can help prevent the metabolism from going into an anaerobic state, where it only ferments and no longer produces energy properly.

 See also https://pubmed.ncbi.nlm.nih.gov/15234192/ “Fungal polysaccharopeptide inhibits tumor angiogenesis and tumor growth in mice”